pauloheck/ada-dev-py-ai/README.md

 ```

 ## Contribution
-Instructions on how to contribute to the project.
+We welcome contributions from the community.
+Please refer to our contribution guidelines for more information on how to get involved.

 ## License
-Information about the project license.
+This project is licensed under [License Name].
+For more details, please refer to the LICENSE file.